Danjumajamiu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories-permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and  others, 12-directory-permission is a script that creates a directory called my-dir with permissions 751 in the working directory, 13-change-group is a script that changes the group owner to school for the file hello,
+11-directories-permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and  others, 12-directory-permission is a script that creates a directory called my-dir with permissions 751 in the working directory, 13-change-group is a script that changes the group owner to school for the file hello, 100--change-owner-and-group is script that changes owner to vincent and group owner to staff for all files and directories in the working directory,